Hannah-Aji/MiQRo/README.md

 - **Scan and Update**: Use a QR code scanner to quickly scan materials and update their status, helping to keep inventory accurate in real-time.

-- **User Authentication**: Implement secure user authentication to control access and ensure that only authorized personnel can make changes to the material database.
+- **User Authentication**: Implement a secure user authentication to control access and ensure that only authorized personnel can make changes to the material database.